mbunix/my-portfolio/README.md

-# Portfolio - Amos Mwongela
+# Portfolio - Bellian Otieno
-Hello 👋, my name is Amos Mwongela and i am Talented Software Engineer, with a passion for creating elegant, robust, and scalable applications.
+Hello 👋, my name is Bellian Otieno and i am Talented Software Engineer, with a passion for creating elegant, robust, and scalable applications.

 ## Table of Contents
 - [Preview](#preview)